lizmat/Code-Coverable/README.md

   * CompUnit::Repository - the actual repo to use

 The default is to use the current `$*REPO` setting to resolve any identity given.

+The `raw` named argument can be used to indicate that no heuristics should be applied to mark lines (that are marked as "coverable" by the original discovery method) as **not** coverable by a set of heuristics.
+The default is to apply the heuristics.
+If a `True` value is specified, then the chance of false negatives in coverage reports is significantly increased.

 key2source
 ----------